hvbakel/numix-gtk-themes/README.md

 <p align="center"><b>This is the numix-gtk-theme packaged for snap.</b>

 <b>Attributions:</b>
-This snap is packaged from the Numix Project github repository: <a href="https://github.com/numixproject/numix-gtk-theme">numix-gtk-theme</a>.
+This snap is packaged from the Numix Project <a href="https://github.com/numixproject/numix-gtk-theme">numix-gtk-theme</a> github repository.
 The Numix theme is under a GPL-3.0+ licence.

-The snap template was derived from the layan-themes snap maintained by Genadi Naydenov at <a href="https://gitlab.com/gantonayde/layan-themes/">layan-themes</a>.
+The snap template was derived from the <a href="https://gitlab.com/gantonayde/layan-themes/">layan-themes</a> snap maintained by Genadi Naydenov.
 </p>